 Ankle Strapping

 Ankle strapping may help support an ankle that feels sore, unstable, or vulnerable during sport and daily activity.
-It is often used alongside supportive taping and strapping, plus a broader rehab plan that may include exercise, balance work, strength training, and load management.
-If your symptoms relate to a recent twist, ongoing “giving way”, or sport-related ankle pain, you may also find our ankle pain guide helpful.
+It is often used with supportive taping and strapping, plus a broader rehab plan that may include balance work, strength training and load management.
+If your symptoms relate to a recent twist, ongoing “giving way” or sport-related ankle pain, our ankle pain guide may also help.

-Physiotherapists commonly use ankle strapping after a sprained ankle, during the return-to-sport phase, or when recurrent instability affects confidence.
-It can provide short-term support, but it works best when paired with progressive rehabilitation rather than replacing it.
+Physiotherapists commonly use ankle strapping after a sprained ankle, during return to sport, or when repeat ankle rolling affects confidence.
+It can provide short-term support, but it works best when paired with progressive rehab rather than replacing it.

 What Is Ankle Strapping?

-• have a recent ankle sprain and want short-term support
+• have a recent ankle sprain and need short-term support

-• have recurrent ankle injuries during football, netball, basketball, hockey, or court sport
+• have repeat ankle injuries during football, netball, basketball, hockey or court sport

 • want extra support while rebuilding ankle strength and balance